claus-codes/tutorials/README.md

 ```js
 console.log('This code is syntax highlighted.');
 ```
-Like the one seen above, sample code is always followed by an explanation and is always *syntax highlighted* which means different things have different colors based on semantic rules.
-JavaScript is very strict about syntax, which is the set of rules that govern the structure of a language.
+Like the one seen above, sample code is always followed by an explanation, and is always *syntax highlighted* which means different things have different colors based on semantic rules.
+JavaScript, like all programming languages, is very strict about syntax, which is the set of rules that govern the structure of a language.

 ```
 if (condition) {
   ...
 }
 ```
-Some lessons teach you how JavaScript code is structured with an example of syntax.
-Like sample code they are followed by an explanation, but unlike sample code they are not syntax highlighted as they are not code.
+*Syntax examples* teach you how JavaScript code is structured with an example of syntax, always followed by an explanation.
+Unlike sample code syntax examples are *never* syntax highlighted as they are not actual code.

 Lessons feature the following recurrent sections at the end:

 #### Summary
-> The Summary section contains a list of links to documentation for the things discussed during the lesson.
-These are your best resources to learn more, so be curious and explore.
+> The Summary section contains a list of links to documentation for the things discussed during the lesson, with a short description of each.
+The documentation contains more information and sample code, so be curious and explore.

 #### Useful things
-> Useful things are things you *should* know about, but did not have a good place in the tutorial.
+> Useful things did not have a good place in the tutorial, but are things you *should* know about.

 ### Assignments